churrowaffles/aoc-2022/README.md

 # aoc-2022
-Advent of Code 2022
+Advent of Code 2022 attempted in Python3
-Attempted in Python3